 - Holidays are equivalent to 5.6 weeks per annum

-We are committed to the safeguarding and promoting the welfare of children and young people.
-All successful applicants will be subject to a fully enhanced DBS.
+We are committed to the safeguarding and promoting the welfare of children, young people and adults.
+All successful applicants will be subject to fully Enhanced DBS.

 Senior Care assistant/ Senior Support worker/ Senior Children’s care worker/ Children development /Working with children/ SEMH practitioner/ Career/